 Annotated bibliographies help organize potential sources prior to being cited in a paper, presentation or project.
 Once all sources are collected, annotations for each help the author decide where and how to reference the books, articles or other media relevant to the topic.
 Annotated bibliographies provide the following:

-A formatted citation for each source in the required style
+a formatted citation for each source in the required style

-Your summary of each source
+a summary of each source

-Your evaluation of each source
+a personal evaluation of each source

 Example APA citation from an electronic journal

 Milford, S. (2015).
 Photo identification at the ballot: election protection or voter suppression?
 Missouri Law Review, 80(1), 297.
 Retrieved from http://libproxy.csun.edu/login?url=http://go.galegroup.com/ps/i.do?p=ITOF&sw=w&u=csunorthridge&v=2.1&it=r&id=GALE%7

 ANNOTATION 1: Write your source summary below the formatted citation.
 You may paraphrase your source according to the particular content that is most useful to your specific research.
 Your written summary of the work will serve to remind you of why it is (or is not) meaningful to you in the context of your paper or project.